ThomaxMerlin/salary-prediction/README.md

-# salary-predict

 # Salary Prediction using Linear Regression
+**With Jupyter Notebook**

-This project demonstrates how to build a linear regression model to predict salary based on features like `YearsExperience` and `Age`.
+This Jupyter Notebook demonstrates how to build a linear regression model to predict salary based on features like `YearsExperience` and `Age`.
 The dataset used is `Salary_Data.csv`, which contains 30 entries with numerical features.

 ---